nrgsghanei2001/Online_Food_Store/README.md

 - **Product Management:**
   - Admins can add, update, and delete food products.
-  - Products are categorized for easy search.
+  - Products are categorized for easy search between foods.

 - **User Management:**
   - Users can register, log in, and manage their profiles.